 Ragdolls vs. the World’s Smallest Cats

-Now that you’ve seen the Ragdoll’s main contenders in terms of size, it may be interesting to see just how much bigger this cat breed is compared to other breeds you may have heard about.
-Here are the world’s smallest cats!
+Now that you’ve seen the Ragdoll’s leading contenders in size, it may be interesting to see just how much bigger this cat breed is compared to other breeds you may have heard about.
+So here are the world’s smallest cats!

 Singapura – With adult males weighing between 4 and 8 lbs, the Singapura is the world’s smallest cat breed.
-Another defining characteristic for this breed is the fact that adults maintain the appearance of kittens for life, making these a treat for any cat lover out there.
+Another defining characteristic of this breed is that adults maintain the appearance of kittens for life, making these a treat for any cat lover.

-Munchkin – Known world-wide for their adorably short legs, Munchkins weigh between 5 to 9 pounds at adulthood.
-These critters are also extremely active and a delight to be around.
+Munchkin – Known worldwide for their adorably short legs, Munchkins weigh between 5 to 9 pounds in adulthood.
+These critters are also highly active and a delight to be around.

-Cornish Rex – This cat breed is known all around the world for its curly fur, but it is also remarkably petite.
-In spite of the fact Cornish Rex cats have long legs and long ears, adult males only get to weigh between 6 and 10 pounds.
+Cornish Rex – This cat breed is known worldwide for its curly fur but is also remarkably petite.
+Although Cornish Rex cats have long legs and long ears, adult males only get to weigh between 6 and 10 pounds.

 Devon Rex – Closely related to the Cornish Rex, the Devon Rex is bound to make an impression with its large ears, long curled eyes, and short rex rabbit-like coat.
-However, in terms of size, it is very small.
+However, in terms of size, it is tiny.
 Adult males weigh between 5 and 10 pounds.

-American Curl – This breed’s most popular characteristic is the uniquely curled ears.
+American Curl – This breed’s most notable characteristic is the uniquely curled ears.
 While American Curls have a very imposing posture, they only weigh between 5 to 10 pounds.

-Scottish Fold – Everybody knows Scottish Folds for their short and folded ears, but these cats are also extremely small.
+Scottish Fold – Everybody knows Scottish Folds for their short and folded ears, but these cats are also tiny.
 Adult males weigh between 9 and 13 lbs.
-What they may lack in size, Scottish Folds compensate in playfulness.
+However, what they may lack in size, Scottish Folds compensate in playfulness.

-As you can see, Ragdolls are among the largest cat breeds in the world by comparison.
+As you can see, Ragdolls are among the giant cat breeds in the world by comparison.

-However, keep in mind that size variation includes a lower limit as well.
+However, keep in mind that size variation also includes a lower limit.
 While Ragdoll males can get up to 20 lbs, they can also be as small as 12 lbs.
 Please note that this is actually within the breed profile.

 Great article Jenny!